 The end result following blepharoplasty is an improvement in the shape and appearance of the eyelids.
 People may appear less tired, rejuvenated and in cases may also report a wider visual field.

-All of the potential complications of eyelid surgery will be discussed in detail with you at your consultation with Dr Pyragius.
+All of the potential complications and risks of eyelid surgery will be discussed in detail with you at your consultation with Dr Pyragius.